-- Application for admission/readmission, - Copy of letter of acceptance, b. - All transcripts of grades and other information on those records, c. - Placement test scores if applicable, - Documentation of compliance with Selective Service registration if e. applicable, - f.
+- a.
+Application for admission/readmission, - b.
+Copy of letter of acceptance, - c.
+All transcripts of grades and other information on those records, - d.
+Placement test scores if applicable, - e.
+Documentation of compliance with Selective Service registration if applicable, - f.
 Other information pertinent to the student's attendance at the college.